Frequently Asked Questions

 Can a person requiring a wheelchair sit on a kicksled?

 While a kicksled does have a seat, it does not have arm rests so the person sitting must be able to balance themselves by holding on to the bottom of the seat or by reaching behind their back to hold onto the back of the chair.
 There is a foot rest on the front to comfortably rest ones feet.
-We encourage you to come check it out for yourself and we can help answer your questions and hopefully offer solutions to make it work for you!
+We encourage you to check it out for yourself and we can help answer your questions and hopefully offer solutions to make it work for you!
+Please call or email us to set up an appointment.

 Can I reserve kickselds?